-WWE’s Dana Brooke Sizzles In Racy Snakeskin Bikini In Latest Snap
+WWE's Dana Brooke Sizzles In Racy Snakeskin Bikini In Latest Snap

 WWE superstar Dana Brooke took to Instagram on Wednesday, January 13, and treated her 1.1 million followers to a figure-flaunting snap, much to their delight.
-The blond bombshell wore some racy swimming attire for the occasion as well.
+The blond bombshell wore some racy swimming attire for the occasion.

-The image depicted Brooke standing in front of some green trees, being one with nature.
-Her caption suggested that she was in a jungle at the time, though her destination wasn’t confirmed.
+The image depicted Brooke standing in front of some green trees and being one with nature.
+Her caption suggested that she was in a jungle at the time, though her destination wasn't confirmed.

 She stood facing the camera with her hands attached to each side of her head, and a mysterious expression on her face.
 The Monday Night Raw star looked stunning as she posed for the photo, flaunting her physique in the process.